renuo/renuo-upload-doc/how_it_works.md

 2. Delivered Renuo-Upload-JS from the app creates a request with the API key to the image upload app for the credential (policy, signature, etc.)

-3. The image upload app generates the credentials if the api key is right and return them
+3. The image upload app generates the credentials if the API key is right and return them

-4. The form builded by the Renuo-Upload-JS creats a request per file to upload it on S3
+4. The form built by the Renuo-Upload-JS creates a request per file to upload it on S3

 5. S3 respond with a status if successful or not